-- 6. Using Information sheet: Road safety engineering treatments, students identify suitable road safety engineering treatments for the chosen location or road section.
-Students may also find information on the web about suitable road safety engineering treatments at: - Towards Zero: towardszero.vic.gov.au - International Road Assessment Program (iRAP): toolkit.irap.org - 7.
+- 7. Distribute information sheet titled Road safety engineering treatments.
+Explain where else they may find information about suitable road safety engineering treatments. - 8.
 Discuss the importance of speed limits in determining the effectiveness of different treatments.
-Ask students to reflect on what they learned at Road to Zero and provide recommendations regarding maximum speed limits for different types of road safety engineering treatments.
+Ask students to reflect on what they learned at Road to Zero and provide recommendations regarding maximum speed limits for different types of treatments.